-Moss Heart Center Integrative Cardiovascular Physiology Research Conference: a formal weekly review of cardiovascular physiology research and clinical studies performed by fellows and faculty in the Hypertension Section, at which the fellow will present twice a year.
+Moss Heart Center Integrative Cardiovascular Physiology Research Conference: A formal weekly review of cardiovascular physiology research and clinical studies performed by fellows and faculty in the Hypertension Program, at which the fellow will present twice a year.
 These meetings will provide opportunities for informal peer-review from other investigators who are not directly involved in the fellow’s research.

-A complete curriculum document is provided to prospective trainees upon applying to the program, and all trainees upon starting the fellowship.
-The curriculum document includes the overall goals and objectives of the program, competency based goals by which the trainees will be evaluated, specific duty and responsibilities of the trainees, outlines of the programs educational activities and conferences, and the research goals and requirement.
+A complete curriculum document is provided to prospective trainees upon applying to the Fellowship Program, and all trainees upon starting the Fellowship.
+The curriculum document includes the overall goals and objectives of the Fellowship Program, competency-based goals by which the trainees will be evaluated, specific duty and responsibilities of the trainees, outlines of the educational activities and conferences, and the research goals and requirement.
 Trainees will be exposed to and will be expected to learn the following topics, which are proposed by the American Society of Hypertension educational guidelines.

 - Ambulatory BP assessment